raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ---
 title: Terminal
 ---
 Terminal is an application that you can use to run other programs and automate almost any task on your computer.
 As an example to get started, type `python3` to open up a python interpreter.
-Check out [this page](https://projects.raspberrypi.org/en/projects/raspberry-pi-using/8) for more information about the Terminal.
+Check out [this page](https://projects.raspberrypi.org/en/projects/raspberry-pi-using/8) for more information about Terminal.

 ![Screenshot of the Terminal application running on the Kit OS](images/os_22-23_terminal.jpg)
 --- /collapse ---

-### Python & Python Libraries
+### Python and Python libraries

 --- collapse ---
 ---
 title: What is Python?
 ---
 Python is the general purpose programming language that you will use to run your experiment.
 Python programs are instructions formed of special words telling the computer what to do.
-Using Python you can do almost anything you can imagine.
-The application that runs a Python program is called the _interpreter_.
+Using Python, you can do almost anything you can imagine.
+The application that runs a Python program is called the 'interpreter'.
 If this is your first time with Python, check out [this project](https://projects.raspberrypi.org/en/codeclub/python-module-1).
 --- /collapse ---

-The Kit OS comes with Python version 3.9.2 and many additional Python _libraries_ pre-installed to help you write the program for your experiment.
+The Kit OS comes with Python version 3.9.2 and many additional Python libraries pre-installed to help you write the program for your experiment.
 The same Python and library versions have been installed on the Astro Pis aboard the ISS, so running your program on the Kit OS should behave similar as it would in space.

 <p style="border-left: solid; border-width:10px; border-color: #d17500; #ff8f00; background-color: #ff8f00; padding: 10px;">
 Because the ISS is a secured environment, these are the only libraries that you will be allowed to use in your experiment if it runs on the Astro Pis on board.
 Please [contact us](mailto:enquiries@astro-pi.org) if you think anything is missing or have any suggestions.